pococms/website/docs/resources.md

 Here are some promising classless CSS libraries you can use in your own themes.

-* Liam Dougherty's [Theme switcher](https://dohliam.github.io/dropin-minimal-css/) highlighing many good clasles CSS resources.
+* Liam Dougherty's [Theme switcher](https://dohliam.github.io/dropin-minimal-css/) highlighing many good classless CSS resources.
 Dr. Dougherty is [disgustingly accomplished and productive](https://dohliam.github.io/)